Game For Fame

-Game for Fame is a party board game where 4-16 players work with and against their teammates in a number of physical challenges to earn money.
+Game for Fame is a party board game in which 4-16 players cooperate with and compete against their teammates in a number of physical challenges to earn money.
 The player with the largest amount of money at the end of the game is the winner.
 Game For Fame was invented by David McGranaghan and Joseph Pitcher in 2010.

 The game box includes 130 Money Maker cards, four pawns, cheques, four pencils, a timer, and a notepad.